Create and manage Azure SQL Database servers and databases

 To manage an existing database, navigate to the SQL databases page and click the database you wish to manage.
 The following screenshot shows how to begin setting a server-level firewall for a database from the Overview page for a database.

-For an Azure portal quick start tutorial, see Create an Azure SQL database in the Azure portal.
+For an Azure portal quickstart, see Create an Azure SQL database in the Azure portal.

 Manage Azure SQL servers, databases, and firewalls using PowerShell

 To create and manage Azure SQL server, databases, and firewalls with Azure PowerShell, use the following PowerShell cmdlets.
 If you need to install or upgrade PowerShell, see Install Azure PowerShell module.
 For creating and managing elastic pools, see Elastic pools.

 |New-AzureRmSqlDatabase||Creates a database|